Azure-Samples/contoso-chat/docs/workshop/docs/2-Workshop/01-Setup/2-Provisioning/02-Skillable.md

 !!! quote "On completing this step, you should have the following:"
     - [X] Launched GitHub Codespaces to get the pre-built dev environment.
     - [X] Forked the sample repo to your personal GitHub profile.
-    - [X] Verified that required command-line tools were installed.

 !!! info "**TIP**: Use `Copy to clipboard` feature to copy commands and reduce errors"
     In the following sections, you will encounter _codeblocks_ that have commands you will need to run in the VS Code terminal.